-If you would like to learn more about majoring in Cultural Studies, you are invited to email the director of Cultural Studies and set up a meeting.
-The current director of the undergraduate major is Dr. Chris Lundberg, email@example.com.
+If you would like to learn more about majoring in Cultural Studies, you should peruse this site, take Comm 350-Practices of Cultural Studies, and/or email the director of Cultural Studies and set up a meeting.
+The current director of the undergraduate major is Dr. Chris Lundberg, firstname.lastname@example.org.
 In this email or in a meeting you can explain your interests and the director can help you determine if Cultural Studies is the right “fit” for you.
 Once you declare a Cultural Studies major you will be assigned an advisor who will then approve and continue to oversee your program and progress, using the existing declaration of major and worksheet.

-By the beginning of their senior year, you will need to write up, in consultation with your advisor, a brief formal description of your area of interest in Cultural Studies and how your program served those interests.
+By the end of the 1st semester of your 3rd year, you will need to write up, in consultation with your advisor, a brief formal description of your area of interest in Cultural Studies and how your program served those interests.